alanpeixinho/kernelci-regzbot/docs/getting_started.md

 Regzbot from then on will consider all acitivies of A as if they'd happen for B.

-#### Mark a regression as invalid
+#### Mark a regression as resolved

-A tracked regression turns out to not actually be a regression?
-Don't worry, this can happen for various reasons.
-In that case just tell the world about it in a reply where you also let regzbot know like this:
+A tracked regression for some reason turns out to not need a fix?
+There are various reasons why this might happen, for example when a tracked issue turns our to not be a regression at all.
+In such cases just tell the world about it in a reply where you tell regzbot about it like this:

-`#regzbot invalid: nothing is broken, by hardware was faulty`
+`#regzbot resolve: nothing is broken, by hardware was faulty`

-The explanation is optional.
+The explanation is optional, but strongly recommended, as it will help anyone who looks into the issue later.